 “No cuts.”
 Frank said.
 He pulled another lid up from the water with his tongs and set it on a jar.
 Sean set Maggie’s paws down as she licked his wrapped finger.
 He pulled his hand up and Maggie turned around.
 The side of her blond coat was red.

 “Hey Frank, Maggie’s bleeding.”

 “What?”
 Frank dropped the tongs into the pot and squatted by Maggie.
 He examined her coat.
 Sean went to the sink and pulled the roll of paper towels off the holder.
 He got down next to Frank, who looked at him from overtop his glasses.

 “It’s tomato,” Frank said.
 Maggie licked his glasses.
-He cleaned them with his shirt and went back to the jars.
+He stood up to clean them with his shirt and went back to the jars.
 Sean ran a paper towel over Maggie’s side.
 She darted away.
 He tossed the towel into the trash under the stairs and put his hands in his pockets.
 He looked around the basement from under the stairs.